DDavid5/Linux_sysadmin_task/tasks.md

 15. Change the APT mirror using the command line.

+16. Install Apache, MySql, Php and check if they are running

-16. Connect via SSH to another device
+17. Connect via SSH to another device

+18.
   > <strong>Note:</strong>
   >  - All tasks must be done from the terminal.
   >  - All changes should persist across reboots